 We retain personal information only for as long as necessary to carry out these functions, and in line with our retention schedule.
 This means that logs and breach reports will be retained for two years from receipt and longer where this information leads to regulatory action being taken.
 Change Grow Live has measures in place to ensure the security of data collected and only processes personal information in line with our policies and procedures.

 When individuals apply to work at change, grow, live, we will only use the information they supply to us to process their application and to monitor recruitment statistics.
 Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Disclosure and Barring Service we will not do so without informing them beforehand unless the disclosure is required by law.

-Once a person has taken up employment with change, grow, live, we will compile a file relating to their employment.
+Once a person has taken up employment with Change Grow Live, we will compile a file relating to their employment.
+We have to hold this information in order to employ people.
 The information contained in this will be kept secure and will only be used for purposes directly relevant to that person’s employment.
-Once their employment with change, grow, live has ended, we will retain the file in accordance with the requirements of our retention schedule and then delete it.
+Once their employment with Change Grow Live has ended, we will retain the file for six years after they leave Change Grow Live’s employment, and delete it after this.